optivem/framework-java/README.md

 ## Introduction

-Welcome to Optivem Enterprise Framework (Java).
+Welcome.
 This project is under construction.

 ## License